taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 });
 ~~~~~~~~

-The next step is the extraction of the action type from the actions and reducer.
-It should be defined as a variable and can be replaced in the reducer.
+The next step is the extraction of the action types from the actions and reducer.
+They should be defined as variables and thus can be replaced in the reducer.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~